SergioBalca/hacker_rank/README.md

 # About the repository
 This repository has exercies taken from the 3 months interview preparation kit that contains 104 challenges and 13 mock tests, to strengthen developers algorithms and problem-solving skills.

-This challenges are solved in python and JavaScript
+These challenges are solved in python and JavaScript